 USAID’s Business Forecast, updated daily, features business and partnership opportunities.
 You can download information about current opportunities and use filters to sort by date, sector, award type, and more.

 Most funding is allocated through Acquisition and Assistance (A&A) mechanisms.

 The U.S. Department of State leads America’s foreign policy through diplomacy, advocacy, and foreign assistance.
-For media development agencies, the most relevant State Department programmes are those channelled through the Bureau of Democracy, Human Rights and Labor Affairs (DRL) and the Global Engagement Center (GEC).
+For media development agencies, the most relevant State Department programmes are those channelled through the Bureau of Democracy, Human Rights and Labor Affairs (DRL).

 The Department of State works with democratic partners, international and regional organizations, nongovernmental organizations, and engaged citizens to support those seeking freedom.